| | | |

 The Plenary Session

-Of more than 7,000 abstracts submitted to the ASCO 2019 Annual Meeting, our study was selected for the number one podium presentation in the largest and most influential session, called the Plenary.
+Of more than 7,000 abstracts submitted to the ASCO 2019 Annual Meeting, my first-author study was selected for the number one podium presentation in the largest and most influential session, called the Plenary.
 Tens of thousands of oncologists and cancer researchers attended the Plenary session and watched the live stream from overflow rooms.

 Presentation of study results at the ASCO 2019 Annual Meeting in Chicago on June 2, 2019